bernhardHartleb/Install-VM-Debian/README.md

  - Check and enable Virtualization instructions on your PC!
 Check with Task Manager and enable in BIOS if disabled.
  - Install and open latest Oracle VirtualBox 6.1.X VM Software from https://www.virtualbox.org/
- - Download Debian "amd64 iso-cd" image from: https://cdimage.debian.org/debian-cd/10.4.0/amd64/iso-cd/debian-10.4.0-amd64-netinst.iso
+ - Download Debian "amd64 iso-cd" image from: https://cdimage.debian.org/debian-cd/10.9.0/amd64/iso-cd/debian-10.9.0-amd64-netinst.iso
  - Click New in VirtualBox
- - Name your new VM “Debian 10.3” choose Type “Linux” and Version “Debian 64Bit”.
-Click Next.
+ - Name your new VM “Debian 10.9” choose Type “Linux” and Version “Debian 64Bit”.
  - Choose a memory size (RAM).
 Recommended half of thes system memory.
 At least 4096MB.
-Click Next.
- - Hard Disk: Create a virtual Hard disk now.
-Click Create.
+ - Hard Disk: Create a virtual Hard disk.
+ - Click Create.
+ - File location and size: Choose a path at which the virtual hard disk is stored.
  - Hard disk file Type: VDI.
-Click Next.
  - Storage on physical hard disk: Dynamically allocated.
+ - Choose a maximum size.
+Minimum 8GB!
+Make sure you have at least 2GB free disk space initially.
-Click Next.
+ - Click Create.
- - File location and size: Choose a path, on which the virtual hard disk gets placed.
-Choose a maximum size.
-At least 16GB!
  - In your VirtualBox Manager, you now have a VM listed.
 On the right side, you can see the properties of your VM.
- - Go to Change.
-Add a new shared folder to the VM configuration named "shared".
-Select "Automatically mount" and "Permanent".
+ - Click Change.
+Add a new shared folder to the VM configuration folder name "shared".
+ - Create a new shared directory in your lecture folder and select it as path.
+ - Select "Automatically mount" and click OK.
  - Click the start Button to boot the VM.
  - A window “Select start-up disk” appears.
 Choose the Debian ISO downloaded before.
 Click Start.
  - Linux is booting from the install media.
-Press Enter to start the installation.
+Press Enter to start the Graphical installation.
- - Choose your language (English) and press Enter
+ - Choose your language (English) and press Enter.
- - Select your location and press Enter
+ - Select your location and press Enter.
+ - Keep the default locale en_US.UTF-8
- - Configure the keyboard: Select your keyboard standard.
+ - Select your keyboard standard.
  - Network configuration is automatically detected.
  - Hostname: Your FH login.
 Is used for reference only.
  - Domain Name: leave empty.
 Press Continue.
+ - Password for root: root
- - Set up a simple username and password.
-Password for root: root
+ - Set up a simple username and password:
  - Full Name: [your name], User name for your account: [your choice], password: [your pw]
  - Partition disks: Guided – use entire disk.
  - Select disk to partition: Just one should be available.
 Choose it.